mbernier/mbernier.com/my-website/src/content/articles/2025-05-19-disagree-and-commit.md

 ---
-title: "The Art of Disagree and Commit is crap without follow up"
+title: The Art of Disagree and Commit is crap without follow up
-date: 2025-05-19
+date: 2025-05-19T00:00:00.000Z
-image: "/images/decision-chaos.png"
+image: /images/decision-chaos.png
+categories:
+  - Leadership
+  - Team Collaboration
+  - Decision Making
 ---
 I don't like the way most people try to use Disagree and Commit.
 It can be used as a tool to close (and win) a conversation, rather than as a tool for collaboration and learning.